aryaawcksn/bukatabungan/IMPORT_CONFLICT_DETECTION.md

 - ✅ Added proper string trimming for data comparison
 - ✅ Improved UI refresh after import completion
 - ✅ Better categorization of existing vs conflicted data
+- ✅ **LATEST FIX**: Corrected logic to only flag actual data differences as conflicts
+- ✅ **LATEST FIX**: Identical data now properly marked as safe import regardless of edit history
+- ✅ **LATEST FIX**: Enhanced logging and analysis breakdown for better debugging

+### Recent Fix Details (December 16, 2025):
+**Problem**: System was still showing false positives - marking edited submissions as conflicts even when import data was identical to current database state.

+**Root Cause**: The conflict detection logic was adding records to both `existingRecords` and `conflicts` arrays when they should only be in `conflicts` if there are actual data differences.

+**Solution Applied**:
+1. **Fixed Conflict Classification**: Updated logic to only mark submissions as conflicts when data fields actually differ
+2. **Improved isIdenticalData Logic**: Now correctly identifies identical data regardless of edit history
+3. **Enhanced Severity Levels**:
+   - Medium: Actual data conflicts
+   - Low: Edited but identical data (informational only)
+   - None: Truly identical data
+4. **Better Logging**: Added detailed breakdown showing identical vs conflicted data counts

+**Result**: Import preview now correctly shows "Safe Import" for identical data, even if the submission was previously edited.